Each of us is like Rapunzel in her tower.

 As I come down from my tower,

-I see people in the distance and I wave,
+When I do see people in the distance I wave,

 happy to see others at long last,

 but there are magnets within us that we cannot see

 The panic is a constant companion

 almost as if it was a bird.

 as it tries to take flight,

 yet there is nowhere to go but further inside of me.

 find its way out and fly from my mouth